General Expectations

 - Large obvious patches of different colour will not be permitted

-- Students are not permitted to wear make-up or coloured nail polish
+- Students are permitted to wear minimal, natural toned makeup and clear nail polish

-Students will be directed to remove any facial hair, make-up or nail polish, using College supplies, upon their arrival at school.
-Ongoing instances may result in further consequences.
+- Students will be directed to excessive make-up or coloured nail polish, using College supplies, upon their arrival at school.

 Badges